 In late 2019 a new virus, originally from bats, made the jump to infecting humans, sparking a global pandemic.
 Health officials, scientists and economists alike struggle to anticipate the impact of the virus and what will happen next.
 Throughout the spread, one constant has been the role of misinformation surrounding COVID-19.
-From the squandering of information within the medical community in China, to the falsities about the efficacy of face-masks, global misinformation gives this deadly virus an unfair advantage.
+From the squandering of information in China’s earliest days with the virus, to inconsistent messaging about masks, treatments, and quarentine times, global misinformation has given this deadly virus an unfir advantage.
 Evolutionary Biologist and bat expert Dan Riskin breaks down the science of the disease, the science of misinformation, and gives you a clear understanding of the range of possible future scenarios as we fight to limit the spread of COVID-19.

 Having a Crush on Your Job How to Cultivate Passion in the Workplace